eschnett/Persist.jl/README.md

 Simple, really.

 The Julia expression is serialized and written to a file.
 A shell script is generated that is executed in the background (or via Slurm).
 This script reads the expression, executes it, and serializes the result to another file.
 Various commands examine the status of the job. `fetch` deserializes the result once the job has finished.

+This is very similar to the way in which `@spawn` or `@everywhere` works, except that the expression is evaluated independently of the Julia shell.
+The same caveats regarding defining functions and using modules apply.

 ## Reference